aliotako/Phase-1API/README.md

 Game Search API project

+This is a single page web application that allows users to search for videogames by genre.
+It fetches data from the RAWG API and presents it in an interactive and user-friendly format.

+Features
+Presents the top peer rated games on load
+Search for videogames by genre
+View detailed information about each game
+Dynamic image loading (with placeholder for missing images) Responsive grid layout for game cards
+Dark mode toggle for improved user experience
+Error handling for unsuccessful API requests

+Technologies Used
+HTML
+CSS
+JavaScript
+RAWG API

+How to Use
+Within the searchbar begin entering a genre name.
+A responsive list will assist with refining choice The app will display all the games that match your search query Click on a game card to view further details about that game Click on the "Toggle Dark Mode" button to switch between light mode and dark mode

 This project required:
 ● All interactions handled asynchronously and use json communication format ● Must run on a single page